-LeBron James is the current player to own the #23 jersey and make it his own.
-The King wore #23 in his rookie season, dubbing himself “The Chosen One”.
+LeBron James is the current player to own the No. 23 jersey and make it his own.
+The King wore No. 23 in his rookie season, dubbing himself “The Chosen One”.
 James would unsurprisingly win Rookie of the Year before taking off and becoming one of the 10 greatest stars we have ever seen.
-Wearing #23, James would be the greatest Cavaliers player ever (2 MVPs) before wearing #6 with the Miami Heat and winning his first NBA titles.
+Wearing No. 23, James would be the greatest Cavaliers player ever (2 MVPs) before wearing No. 6 with the Miami Heat and winning his first NBA titles.

-Returning to Cleveland, James would wear #23 again and win his 3rd championship.
-It seemed James would be destined to keep his #23 jersey forever but he recently reverted to #6 before this season.
+Returning to Cleveland, James would wear No. 23 again and win his 3rd championship.
+It seemed James would be destined to keep his No. 23 jersey forever but he recently reverted to No. 6 before this season.
 LeBron James has accomplished everything: 4 titles, 4 Finals MVPs, 4 MVPs, 17 All-Star Teams, 17 All-NBA Teams.
-He will try to win ring #5 before he retires because the only thing left for The King to accomplish is catching up with the ghost of the greatest player to ever wear #23: Michael Jordan.
+He will try to win fifth ring before he retires because the only thing left for The King to accomplish is catching up with the ghost of the greatest player to ever wear No. 23: Michael Jordan.

 1. Michael Jordan

 Career Statistics: 30.1 PPG, 6.2 RPG, 5.3 APG, 2.3 SPG, 0.8 BPG